Tabindex: it rarely pays to be positive

 on the link within the main

-, keyboard focus would instead unexpectedly shoot past all the focusable elements prior to that link.
+element of the page, keyboard focus would instead unexpectedly shoot past all the focusable elements prior to that link.
 Upon subsequent Tab key presses, focus would move to any other element with a positive tabindex

 in the document, before finally returning to the top of the document to begin focusing natively focusable elements, or elements with tabindex="0"